Start your own US Inc.

 What is an Inc?
-Inc. stands for Incorporated.
-Every day, dozens of entrepreneurs in Europe search in Google for “Setting up an Inc.” or “Inc or LLC”.
-And luckily you have now found this page.
-So how does that work, such an incorporation?
+Inc stands for incorporated, meaning the company is a corporation.
+Perhaps, like dozens of entrepreneurs in Europe every day, you searched in Google for “Setting up an Inc” or “Inc or LLC”.
+And now, luckily you have now arrived at this page, and your questions will soon be answered.
+So, how then does incorporation work?
 And what is best for your situation?

-Let’s start with an important misconception: unless you’re planning to start the next Google and attract millions of dollars of investment, a Delaware Inc isn’t of much use.
-It makes much more sense to think about where your customers are.
-In the Netherlands you will not start a container port in Breda, but it makes more sense to start in Rotterdam.
-What works best for you?
-We can explain this to you in a personal conversation.
-This page is informative and provides some general tips that you should consider before setting up your own Inc. in the USA.
+Let’s start with an important misconception: unless you’re planning to start the next Google and attract millions of investment dollars, a Delaware Inc won’t be of much use to you.
+It makes much more sense to think about where your target customers are.
+In the Netherlands you won’t start a container port in Breda, but it could sense to start one in Rotterdam.
+What will work best for you?
+We can explain all this to you in a personal conversation.
+This page is meant to provide basic, general information and a few general tips on things to consider before setting up your own Inc in the USA.

-In Europe you would go to the Chamber of Commerce to register your company as a sole proprietor.
-Asking a financial advisor what would be the best legal structure for your company, you would probably get a different answer.
+In Europe you can go to the Chamber of Commerce to register your company as a sole proprietorship.
+However, if you ask a financial advisor recommend an optimal legal structure for your company, you will probably get a different answer.
 They will look at your numbers.
-What structure is cheaper and with what form do you pay more or fewer taxes.
+Which structure is cheaper and what form will increase or decrease your tax burden?

-If you would ask the same question to an experienced entrepreneur, you will almost always end up with “a Private Company”.
-And usually one Private Company is not a real company, so a Holding Company with one or more operating companies is a well-known structure.
+If you ask an experienced entrepreneur the same question about the optimal legal structure, you will almost always end up with the answer “a private company”.
+Usually the main private company is not a “real” or operating company, that is, a holding company with one or more operating companies is a well-known structure.

-The structure of a company often has to do with the trade-off between tax structures on the one hand and liability on the other.
-Or maybe you have a patent in one Private Company and a propriety in another Private Company.
+A company’s structure often represents a trade-off between tax burden on the one hand and liability or asset protection on the other.
+Or maybe, for example, you have a patent in one private company and a proprietorship in another.

-LLC.
-Limited Liability Company where the income tax from the business goes to the owners but where the liability remains in the business.
+An LLC is a Limited Liability Company wherein income tax liability from the business flows to the owners while the liability remains with the business.

-The Inc. is the most commonly used business form in the United States.
-One of the reasons for the popularity of this form of business is that neither the shareholders nor the board members are personally liable for the company.
+The Inc is the most common business entity form in the USA.
+One reason for the popularity is the “corporate shield” or “corporate veil” – under most circumstances – neither shareholders nor board members can be held personally liable for judgments against the company.

 Private Company for Export

-In the end, it’s all about custom advice so on this page we’re not going into detail about S of C corp, LLC and LLP.
-What is the probability that it will go wrong?
-Can you transfer a part of it to, for example, export agents or partners?
+In the end, it’s all about customized advice, so we won’t go into detail about S Corps or C Corps, LLCs and LLPs.
+What’s the probability that it will go wrong?
+Can you transfer some of the risk to, for example, export agents or partners?
 Are the owners European or American?
 And what are the pros and cons?
-In which country do you already pay taxes?
+In which country/countries do you already pay taxes?

-Do you make a product that is part of the food chain, or is it a part for an aircraft?
-All considerations that experienced export lawyers can analyze for you in order to arrive at the best possible advice.
+Whether you make a product that’s a part of the food chain, or a part for an aircraft, all considerations give you the best possible advice.

-Your choice for a specific business form also has to do with your product or service.
-And the way you want to approach the market.
-Think of distribution channels in your specific industry or sector.
+Your choice of business form also has to do with your product or service, and how you plan to approach the market.
+Think of the distribution channels in your specific industry or sector.

-Of course you also need an accountant in America.
-Which and how much tax do you have to pay to the IRS?
-And what local permits are needed?
-The Van Holland Group helps you with all these questions.
-To start your own Inc. up to and including annual tax returns and everything in between and beyond.
+Of course you also need a US accountant.
+Which taxes are applicable and what are the federal, state, and local tax rates?
+What local permits do you need?
+The Van Holland Group helps you with all these questions – everything you need to start your own Inc including tax returns and everything in between and beyond.

 Your personal agents in the USA

-All relations and customers of the Van Holland Group with their own Inc. automatically become a member of the “Advisory Council Network “.
-A team of lawyers, lawyers, accountants and other entrepreneurs who have already taken the step to the USA.
-That way we can always advise and assist you and, if necessary, put you in contact with the right people.
+All Van Holland Group relations and clients who own an Inc automatically become members of our “Advisory Council Network ” – a team of lawyers, accountants, and other entrepreneurs who have already taken the steps to do business in the USA.
+This helps ensure that we can always advise and assist you and, if necessary, put you in contact with the right people.

 Most common mistake

-We’re just going to get started!
-Typical entrepreneur behavior: the order has been received, the contract between the USA buyer and the EU Seller Company has been made and before you know it the first dollars are in your European bank account.
-But yes, then it turns out that something is wrong after the delivery.
-And before you know it you have an USA Lawyer after you.
-Then it is no longer useful to apply Asset Protection…
+“Let’s just get started!”
+Entrepreneurs are known for charging full-speed ahead without protecting their assets.
+Typical scenario: the order has been received, the contract between the US buyer and the EU seller has been signed and before you know it those first dollars hit your European bank account.
+But yes, sadly, something goes wrong in the after-delivery, and before you know it you have an American Lawyer after you.
+At that point, applying asset protection strategies is too little, too late…